microsoft/azuredevopslabs/labs/java/settingvstsproject/readme.md

 ## Overview

-This exercise will walk you through the steps to creating your Visual Studio Team Services (VSTS) account and create a new project. **If you already have a VSTS account, you can skip a few steps and jump to step 13**.
-Before you do step 13, you’ll need to log in to your VSTS account and start the New Team Project wizard.
-You can then follow the steps (the instructions assume you’re creating an account *and* a Team Project at the same time but that’s not mandatory—you just need an account in which you have Project Collection Administrator permissions).
+This exercise will walk you through the steps to creating your Visual Studio Team Services (VSTS) account and create a new project.

 > Watch the [video overview](https://youtu.be/O1UTj-wZr3k)